Faulkner368/faulkner368.github.io/docs/_posts/2024-12-14-github-actions-self-hosted-runners-with-raspberry-pi.markdown

 ### **Benefits of Self-Hosting**

 1. **Cost Savings**: GitHub-hosted runners charge usage fees after a certain threshold.
-Self-hosting eliminates or reduces these costs.
+Self-hosting eliminates or reduces these costs, especially as they can be used on private repos.
 2. **Customization**: Configure the environment, tools, and resources as per project needs.
 3. **Performance Control**: Monitor and manage resources directly.
 4. **Always-On Availability**: Raspberry Pi can be set up to run 24/7, ensuring consistent availability for workflows.